-Did you know that there is a special tax credit for the low income elderly and disability taxpayers.
-In order to qualify you must meet 2 requirements.
-The first requirement is you have to be 65 or older, the second is if you are younger than 65, then you had to have retired on total disability, and are receiving taxable disability income.
+Did you know that there is a special tax credit for low-income elderly and disabled taxpayers?
+To qualify you must meet 2 requirements.
+The first requirement is you have to be 65 or older, and the second is if you are younger than 65, then you had to have retired on total disability, and are receiving taxable disability income.

-If you become self-employed after leaving your job, you can deduct the premiums you pay for Medicare Part B and Part D, as well as the cost of supplemental Medicare (medigap) policies or the cost of a Medicare Advantage plan.
-This deduction is available whether you itemize or not, and it is not subject to the 7.5 percent-of-AGI test that is applicable to itemized medical expenses.
+If you become self-employed after leaving your job, you can deduct the premiums you pay for Medicare Part B and Part D, as well as the cost of supplemental Medicare (Medigap) policies or the cost of a Medicare Advantage plan.
+This deduction is available whether you itemize or not, and it is not subject to the 7.5 percent-of-AGI test that applies to itemized medical expenses.

 Here is yet another way to save on your taxes at this stage in your life.
 If you're married and your spouse works, he or she can generally contribute up to $7,000 per year to a traditional or Roth IRA that you own.
 (We're assuming you're at least 50 years old because you're reading about retiree breaks.)
 This tax shelter remains available to you as long as your spouse has enough earned income to fund the contribution to your account (as well as any deposits to his or her own).

-This is not an exhaustive list of all the saving you can look forward to.
-These are just some of the most overlooked strategies at lowering your taxes.
+This is not an exhaustive list of all the savings you can look forward to.
+These are just some of the most overlooked strategies for lowering your taxes.
 Cracking the senior tax saving code can be successfully done if you know what to look for and who can help you.
 I will list some resources below where you can find more information.

 Other Helpful Resources: